All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

 Multiple studies demonstrate BPC-157's superior healing capabilities.
 Research published in the Journal of Physiology and Pharmacology (2020) showed that patients receiving BPC-157 after abdominal surgery experienced 40% faster wound healing compared to controls.
-A comprehensive review in Current Pharmaceutical Design (2021) analyzed 15 clinical trials, finding consistent improvements in tissue repair across various surgical procedures.
+A full review in Current Pharmaceutical Design (2021) analyzed 15 clinical trials, finding consistent improvements in tissue repair across various surgical procedures.

 The peptide's mechanism involves upregulating VEGF (vascular endothelial growth factor) and promoting collagen synthesis.
 Studies show BPC-157 can reduce surgical site infections by 35% and decrease recovery time by an average of 7-10 days for major procedures (Martinez et al., Wound Repair and Regeneration, 2022).